-- Use yarn and beads specific to your project.
-Pick a shape of the bead by understanding the texture and width of your yarn.
-Ensure your bead... and yarn are the right fit, keeping in mind that bigger beads tend to not work well with thinner yarn while little beads often do not work with heavier yarn.
-Test a thread of bead on yarn before starting your project to make sure it will work.
+If you are using a bead pattern, use yarn and beads specific to your project.
+Pick the shape of the bead by understanding the texture and width of your yarn.
+Ensure your bead and yarn are the right fit, keeping in mind that bigger beads tend to not work well with thinner yarn while little beads often do not work with heavier yarn.
+Test a thread of bead on the yarn before starting your project to make sure it will work.

 Put Your Bead on the Crochet Hook

-- To prepare the bead for being placed on the knitting, slide it onto the crochet hook.
-You may need to use your fingers to really get it on there.
+To prepare the bead for being placed on the knitting, slide it onto the crochet hook.
+You may need to use your fingers to get it on there.

 Catch the Knit Stitch

-- When you are at the point of the knitting stitch where you want the bead to sit, simply hook the stitch with your crochet hook that has the bead on it, as illustrated.
+When you are at the point of the knitting stitch where you want the bead to sit, hook the stitch with your crochet hook that has the bead on it, as illustrated.